 \section{Introduction}

-Since its apparition at the begining of the 1970s, the concept of Coxeter's friezes (\cite{Cox}) has drawn great attention.
-Indeed, these objects have been the source of a lot of beautiful results and are closely linked to many topics (see for example \cite{Mo1}).
+Since its appearance at the beginning of the 1970s, the concept of Coxeter's friezes (\cite{Cox}) has attracted significant attention.
+Indeed, these objects have been the source of many beautiful results and are closely linked to many topics (see for example \cite{Mo1}).
 One of the most important elements of the study of Coxeter's friezes over a subset $R$ of a commutative and unitary ring $A$ is the resolution of the following equation over $R$ :

-Besides, the presence of the matrices $M_{n}(a_1,\ldots,a_n)$ is very interesting since they also appear in the study of a lot of other mathematical objects, such as Hirzebruch-Jung continued fractions or discrete Sturm-Liouville equations (see for instance the introduction of \cite{O}). \\ \\ Moreover, the study of the previous equation naturally leads to consider the generalized equation below over a subset $R$ of a commutative and unitary ring $A \neq \{0_{A}\}$ :
+Besides, the presence of the matrices $M_{n}(a_1,\ldots,a_n)$ is particularly interesting, as they also appear in the study of a lot of other mathematical objects, such as Hirzebruch-Jung continued fractions or discrete Sturm-Liouville equations (see for instance the introduction of \cite{O}). \\ \\ Moreover, the study of the previous equation naturally leads to consider the generalized equation below over a subset $R$ of a commutative and unitary ring $A \neq \{0_{A}\}$ :